-The EPA is required under section 109 of the CAA to establish NAAQS for six criteria pollutants, of which ozone is one.
+The public has a significant interest in the reduction of NO_x and VOC emissions, as well as the reduced formation of ground-level ozone, that would result from implementation of this final-form rulemaking.
+The EPA is required under section 109 of the CAA to establish NAAQS for six criteria pollutants, including ground-level ozone.
 The EPA regulates ground-level ozone as a criteria air pollutant because of its widespread adverse public health and welfare and environmental effects.

-Ground-level ozone is not emitted directly into the atmosphere but is formed by photochemical reactions between $NO_X$ and VOCs in the presence of sunlight.
+Ground-level ozone is not emitted directly into the atmosphere but is formed by photochemical reactions between NO_x and VOCs in the presence of sunlight.
 Ozone is a highly reactive gas which at sufficient concentrations can produce a wide variety of harmful effects.
 At elevated concentrations, ground-level ozone can adversely affect human health, vegetation, materials, economic values, and personal comfort and well-being.
 It can cause damage to important food crops, forests, livestock and wildlife.

 Repeated exposure to ground-level ozone pollution may cause a variety of adverse health effects for both healthy people and those with existing conditions including difficulty in breathing, chest pains, coughing, nausea, throat irritation and congestion.
 It can worsen bronchitis, heart disease, emphysema and asthma, and reduce lung capacity.
-Asthma is a significant and growing threat to children and adults.
+Asthma is a significant and growing threat to children and adults in this Commonwealth.
 High levels of ground-level ozone can also affect animals including pets, livestock and wildlife, in ways similar to humans.

 Exposure to high levels of ground-level ozone air pollution correlates to increased respiratory disease and higher mortality rates.
 Ozone can inflame and damage the lining of the lungs.
 Within a few days, the damaged cells are shed and replaced.
 Over a long time period, lung tissue may become permanently scarred, resulting in permanent loss of lung function and a lower quality of life.
 When ambient ozone levels are high, more people with asthma have attacks that require a doctor's attention or use of medication or even hospitalization.
 Ozone also makes people more sensitive to allergens including pet dander, pollen and dust mites, all of which can trigger asthma attacks.
 While children, the elderly and those with respiratory problems are most at risk, even healthy individuals may experience increased respiratory ailments and other symptoms when they are exposed to high levels of ambient ozone while engaged in activities that involve physical exertion.
 The EPA has concluded that there is an association between high levels of ambient ozone and increased hospital admissions for respiratory ailments including asthma.
+See 73 FR 16436 (March 27, 2008); 80 FR 65292 (October 26, 2015).

-This proposed rulemaking establishes presumptive RACT requirements and RACT emission limitations for the owners and operators of affected sources at facilities that are major NOX emitting or major VOC emitting facilities, or both, not regulated elsewhere in Chapter 129.
-Emissions of NOX and VOCs are precursors to the formation of ground-level ozone, a criteria air pollutant.
+This final-form rulemaking establishes presumptive RACT requirements and RACT emission limitations for the owners and operators of affected sources at major NO_x emitting or major VOC emitting facilities, or both, not regulated elsewhere in Chapter 129.
+Emissions of NO_x and VOCs are precursors to the formation of ground-level ozone.
 High concentrations of ground-level ozone air pollution are a serious threat to public health and welfare.
-The measures in this proposed rulemaking are reasonably required to attain and maintain the health-and-welfare-based 2015 8-hour ozone NAAQS, protect the health and livelihoods of Pennsylvania's citizens and residents, and satisfies related CAA requirements.
+The measures in this final-form rulemaking are reasonably required to attain and maintain the health-based and-welfare-based 2015 8-hour ozone NAAQS, protect the health and livelihoods of this Commonwealth's citizens and residents, and satisfy related CAA requirements.